 The Food Standards for Healthy School Lunches recommend that drinking water should be made available to all pupils every day, free of charge.
 The school agrees with this recommendation and provides a free supply of drinking water.
-We have a water supply in all Infant classes and in the junior open area.
+We have a water supply in all Infant classes and junior classrooms.
 Children are encouraged to bring a water bottle to school on a daily basis.
 Water bottle boxes are located in all the classrooms.